Automattic/woocommerce-payments/readme.txt

 == Description ==

-WooCommerce Payments, powered by Stripe and WordPress.com, supports credit cards in checkout and an integrated merchant dashboard for managing those payments.
+WooCommerce Payments, currently in Beta and powered by Stripe and WordPress.com, supports credit cards in checkout and an integrated merchant dashboard for managing those payments.

 WooCommerce Payments is available for Store Owners and Merchants in: